ParvinEyvazov/multithreaded-matrix-multiplication-c/README.md

 This method is not using the traditional serial method.
 Cache Friendly Multithreaded Matrix Multiplication method is more complicated for humans but more efficient for computers.

-C is a row-major language.
+**_C is a row-major language_**.
 That means it reaches out the data in row order.
 If a program needs the whole data in one column, it has to reach all row data(include useless ones) and take the data from it.
 Then the program will do a lot of cache miss because it can not store whole data in cache.
 It needs to go to memory to get specific data.
 The developer has to decrease the cache miss ratio to increase the performance of the program.

 <p align="center">
   <img height="200px" src="assets/general-1.png">
 </p>

-For these matrices, for accessing row data, cache miss almost decreases to 25%.
-But in column accesses cache miss is near to 100%.
+For these matrices, for accessing row data, cache miss almost decreases to **_25%_**.
+But in column accesses cache miss is near to **_100%_**.
 That means it gets the specific data always from the main memory instead of the cache.
 When we compare, it takes more time than normal cache access.
 In this method, there is not any column access.
 With the power of multithreaded operation, the program becomes almost the fastest version of itself.

 <p align="center">
   <img height="200px" src="assets/general-5.png">
 </p>

-As mentioned above, accessing specific data from the cache is efficient than accessing it from the main memory or RAM.
+As mentioned above, accessing specific data from the **_cache_** is efficient than accessing it from the **_main memory or RAM_**.

 <p align="center">
   <img height="200px" src="assets/general-2.png">